 each article in currentUser.getArticles()

 Conditional constructions will go away in all patterns, but one question remains.
 Where and how does the process of creating our user take place?
-And this is we see the one remaining if
+And this is where the only if

 const fetchCurrentUser = (req) => {